seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 ## Integration in NLP-Workflows

 Example for a spaCy pipeline.
-see also:
-- [example-spaCy-pipeline.py](
+see also [example-spaCy-pipeline.py](
     ../../examples/synthetics/example-spaCy-pipeline.py) with comments

 ```python
 from spacy.tokens import DocBin